 Exercising Parental Authority

-Parents should know the activities and whereabouts of their minor children (under 18 years old) and make sure that they are home during curfew hours, which is the period from 10:00 p.m. any evening of the week until 6:00 a.m. the following day in the City of San Diego.
+Parents should know the activities and whereabouts of their minor children (under 18 years old) and make sure that they are home during curfew hours, which is the period from 10 p.m. any evening of the week until 6 a.m. the following day in the City of San Diego.

-- Accompanied by the minor’s parent or guardian, or a responsible adult
+- accompanied by the minor’s parent or guardian, or a responsible adult;

-- On an errand at the direction of the minor’s parent or guardian, or a responsible adult, without any detour or stop
+- on an errand at the direction of the minor’s parent or guardian, or a responsible adult, without any detour or stop;

-- In a motor vehicle involved in interstate travel
+- in a motor vehicle involved in interstate travel;

-- In an employment activity, or going to or returning from an employment activity, without any detour or stop
+- in an employment activity, or going to or returning from an employment activity, without any detour or stop;

-- Involved in an emergency
+- involved in an emergency;

-- On the sidewalk abutting the minor’s residence
+- on the sidewalk abutting the minor’s residence;

-- Attending or returning home from, without any detour or stop, an official school, religious, or other recreational activity supervised by adults and sponsored by the City of San Diego, a civic organization, or another similar entity that takes responsibility for the minor
+- attending or returning home from, without any detour or stop, an official school, religious, or other recreational activity supervised by adults and sponsored by the City of San Diego, a civic organization, or another similar entity that takes responsibility for the minor;

-- Exercising or returning home from exercising, without any detour or stop, First Amendment rights protected by the U.S. Constitution
+- exercising or returning home from exercising, without any detour or stop, First Amendment rights protected by the U.S. Constitution;

-- Travelling between activities listed above
+- travelling between activities listed above;

-- Emancipated pursuant to law
+- emancipated pursuant to law.

 Parents should be aware that the curfew hours vary by jurisdiction in the County of San Diego.
-For example, in the cities of Del Mar, Solana Beach, Poway, Escondido, Chula Vista, and Coronado they are from 11:00 p.m. to 5:00 a.m.
+For example, in the cities of Del Mar, Solana Beach, Poway, Escondido, Chula Vista and Coronado they are from 11 p.m. to 5 a.m.
 Parents should check the curfew hours for any jurisdiction in which their children might drive at night.